2025-2026 Costs

 Costs for the two-year occupational therapy assistant program

-If you are taking the full two-year associates degree at Union Adventist University, you can expect tuition and residential costs as listed for undergraduate students.
+If you are taking the full two-year associates degree at Union college, you can expect tuition and residential costs as listed above for undergraduate students.

 The tuition for the OTA program is the same as other undergraduate programs.
 Here's what you can expect to pay for tuition to complete the OTA program.